 On our every trip abroad, we try to experience as many new places as possible.
 Ideally, we like to overnight in all our destinations.
-Unfortunately, we don’t always have the time to do so.
+Unfortunately, we don’t always have enough time to do so.
 That’s why we love day trips.
-They give us the chance to get a taste of some place new in just a few hours.
+They give us the chance to get a taste of someplace new in just a few hours.
 So, during our recent trip to England, we took a delightful Oxford day trip on our way from Bristol to London.

 We were taken aback by Oxford’s beauty and old fashioned ambience.
 The city centre is very compact and mostly pedestrianised, with all major attractions within walking distance from one another.
 Therefore, walking around Oxford is extremely pleasant.
 Equally popular, or even more so, is cycling.
 All in all, even though our Oxford day trip was very short, it was really delightful.